April 26, 2021

 I was among the first group of doctors who tried to solve these communication issues by emailing and phoning patients far more than our predecessors.
 We moved to electronic records so patients could see their own results immediately.
 I believe rapid access to results and a doctor or nurse improves the patient experience.

 The pandemic has caused another shift in patient care as we move to virtual/phone/video interactions.
-I think it is good, but not great shift.
+I think it is good, but not a great shift.

 One significant change I have seen in the past year is the temperament of some patients.
 It’s been a hard year on everyone but now more than ever we are seeing patients let out their anger and frustration on us.

 Not one day goes by that our front receptionist isn’t set to tears by a partner angry we cannot allow them into the clinic.
-Not a week goes by a nurse doesn’t come into my office considering quitting because of an abusive phone call from a patient.
+Not a week goes by when a nurse doesn’t come into my office considering quitting because of an abusive phone call from a patient.
 On-line we used to see about one negative review a month.
 Today alone I answered three such reviews: one was complaining about a doctor who hasn’t even worked here in a few years, the others accused us of being greedy, others questioned our integrity, and the list goes on.
 One of the negative reviewers conceived on her second IUI with us and complained that we encouraged IVF.
 Why so many negative, hateful, angry posts?
 If I am remembering pre-pandemic days, the person who conceived on their second IUI sent a thank you note, not any angry Facebook review!

 Last year we helped over 4000 people.
 We did our best.
-We cried for patients, we cheered for patients, we answer scared phone calls from bleeding women at 1am, we stayed late and came early.
+We cried for patients, we cheered for patients, we answered scared phone calls from bleeding women at 1am, we stayed late and came early.
 We did everything we could to keep our prices low and our pregnancy rates high.

 Personally, I think the majority of patients are happy with the care we provide and forgive our imperfections as they would hope to be forgiven in their lives, too.
 I think 95% of patients lead with kindness and understanding, but those 5% are either increasing in number or becoming more vocal.